SheilaGrace/ProjectUndertaker/README.md

 Store the 'Ghost', the digital remnants of organic life, and the pawprints of individual animals in a digital repository.
 This project aims to preserve the unique characteristics and memories of these beings, allowing for their continued influence and presence in the digital realm.

+## License

+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License.
+See the [LICENSE](./LICENSE) file for details.

 ## Detailed explanation
 The Project Undertaker is an ambitious plan inspired by various works of fiction, aiming to implement these ideas in reality.
 The main inspiration comes from Mamoru Oshii's **"Ghost in the Shell"**.
 The thought that
 >a soul inhabiting a living body is the ***"original"***, while the ***"remnants"*** of a personality transferred to a mechanized body might be a ***"Ghost"*** rather than a ***"Soul"***